LoreBadTime/Tirocinio_Classificazione_Cagliata_public/README.md

 ```
 Save the bat and then run it,(or replace the value to take directly the input if you want to use it as cmd interface).

 During processing two subsets will be created from the starting set, consisting on few images (by default 12 in total) from that set.
-A new file will be created in the root (TODO: put the file in results) with .jpg extension, that contains the predictions for the specified set when using the two subsets as training.
+At the end of the run a .jpg file will appear in "./results", consisting of the predictions of the chosen set using few images from it.

+### Inter-Set Ensemble Experiment

+Just start script "./ensemble_excl.bat" in the root of the project.
+During processing two subsets will be created from the starting set,at the end of the running test few graphs will appear in "./results" that contains the predictions on sets 4,5,6,9,10,11,12,14 with only using in training few images from set number 15 and the set number 13 for filtering the ensemble.